typemeta/context/README.md

 ## Extractors

-Extractors extract a value from a context.
+An Extractor extracts a value from a context.
 The primary interface is `Extractor`, which has one abstract method:

 ```java